cdevoogd/git-branches/README.md

 ## Installation

-If you use Homebrew, `notify` is available in my tap:
+If you use Homebrew, `git-branches` is available in my tap:

 ```shell
 brew install cdevoogd/tap/git-branches
 ```

-You can also install `notify` using Go:
+You can also install using `go install`:

 ```shell
 go install github.com/cdevoogd/git-branches@latest